dervishmoose/Iframe-Dynamic-Resizing-Demo/README.md

 # Iframe Dynamic Resizing Demo

 This project demonstrates how to embed a form inside an iframe and automatically adjust the iframe's height based on its content and interactions.
-This solution ensures that the iframe is responsive and adapts to content changes (such as user input or AJAX updates) and window resizing, preventing scrollbars and maintaining a clean user experience.
+This solution ensures that the iframe is responsive and adapts to content changes (such as user input or AJAX updates) and window resizing, preventing scrollbars and maintaining a clean user experience. (i.e. This is a simple way to make your iframes both mobile responsive and content responsive.
+This code makes a form look like it is directly on a page and not included in an iFrame. )

 ## Demo
 Let's get right to it: